Table of Contents

 Where to stay in nearby Twentynine Palms

-Further reading on hiking in US national parks
+Further reading on hikes in US national parks

 - The Fairyland Loop Trail in Bryce Canyon